-The necessity and importance of cooperation between accounting auditors and company auditors has been recently emphasized again in response to the occurrence of fraudulent corporate financial reporting cases.
+The importance of cooperation between accounting auditors and company auditors has been recently emphasized again in response to the occurrence of fraudulent corporate financial reporting cases.
 The audit standards state, "the auditor must ensure appropriate cooperation, through consultation or otherwise, with company auditors at each stage of the audit."

-Auditing Standards Statement No. 260 ("Communication with Company Auditors) revised in February 2019 specifically seeks to enhance communication on particularly important matters when conducting audits, and it concretely manifests provisions on communication with company auditors, e.g., specifically describing the details to be conveyed to company auditors, regarding the results of quality control reviews and CPAAOB inspections and disciplinary actions taken by regulatory authorities and

-JICPA, as well as the methods by which this information is to be conveyed, as part of explanations of the establishment and implementation of accounting auditors' quality control systems (Note 1, Note 2).
-Accounting auditors need to improve the effectiveness of audits through information sharing with company auditors about every stage of the audit - from the audit planning to the implementation of audit procedures and the formation of an auditor's opinion - and circumstances identified in the process, exchange views on audit quality control issues highlighted in the results of CPAAOB inspections and quality control reviews, and actively promote collaboration with company auditors.
+Auditing Standards Statement No. 260 ("Communication with Company Auditors) revised in February 2019 specifically seeks to enhance communication on particularly important matters when conducting audits, and it concretely manifests provisions on communication with company auditors, e.g., specifically describing the details to be conveyed to company auditors, regarding the results of quality control reviews and CPAAOB inspections and disciplinary actions taken by regulatory authorities and JICPA, as well as the methods by which this information is to be conveyed, as part of explanations of the establishment and implementation of accounting auditors' quality control systems (Note 1, Note 2).
+Accounting auditors need to improve the effectiveness of audits through information sharing with company auditors about every stage of the audit - from the audit planning to the implementation of audit procedures and the formation of an auditor's opinion - and significant circumstances identified in the process, exchange views on audit quality control issues highlighted in the results of CPAAOB inspections and quality control reviews, and actively promote collaboration with company auditors.
 This collaboration will help ensure and improve audit quality as well as enhance/strengthen corporate governance at audited companies.

-The Revised Accounting Standards of 2018 required that key audit matters ("KAM") be included in auditor's reports.
-KAM are to be determined from among those matters discussed between accounting auditors and company auditors and the introduction of KAM has made in-depth communication between accounting auditors and company auditors all the more important.
+In addition, the 2018 revision of auditing standards and related revisions to the Auditing Standards Report required the inclusion of Key Audit Matters ("KAM") in audit reports.
+KAM are to be determined from among those matters discussed between accounting auditors and company auditors and the introduction of KAM has made in-depth communication between accounting auditors and company auditors and company auditors all the more important.